core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The request processing in {{ssec-req-proc-proxy-steps}} is extended as follows.

-   After setting the timeout with value T' > 0 in step 6, the proxy checks whether its cache currently stores fresh responses to the group request.
+   After setting the timeout with value T' > 0 in Step 6, the proxy checks whether its cache currently stores fresh responses to the group request.
 For each of such responses, the proxy compares the residual lifetime L of the corresponding cache entry against the value T'.

    If a cached response X is such that L < T', then the proxy forwards X back to the client at its earliest convenience.
 Otherwise, the proxy does not forward X back to the client right away, and rather waits for approaching the timeout expiration, as discussed in the next point.